markstringer-dti/markstringer-dti.github.io/dti.md

 What's fascinating about this kind of behaviour is that everybody, I mean all the improvisers on stage, seem to just know, without thinking, that it's the right thing to do.
 There isn't a long discussion.
 It happens in a second.
 This is in spite of the fact that, from the point of view of the audience, it's exactly the wrong thing to do.
 What this shows is how good we are at shying away from things that we think might be dangerous.
 We tend to avoid anything that will make us change our behaviour or our thinking.

-One way that Johnstone suggests to help the improvisers avoid "agreed activity" is to have a director who is watching the improvisers and can intervene during live shows.
+One way that Johnstone suggests to help the improvisers avoid "agreed activity" is to have a director who is watching the improvisers and can speak out and direct the actors during the show.
 In this kind of set up, it's the job of the job of the director to spot which actions and suggestions by the improvisers will move the story forward.
 In desperate situations she might also make suggestions herself.
 Imaging that a director were watching a scene where there'd been a suggestion of washing the decksr She might allow the crew 10 seconds of deck washing without advancing the action.
 But then she might shout "The deck's clean!
 The pirate ship is getting nearer and nearer!
 Deal with the Pirate ship!"

 Why am I telling you this?
 Because of course, this idea of concrete practice has usefulness in the context of project management.
 As with improvisers on stage, there's a temptation among people who work on a project to find some agreed activity.
 Just like improvisers, they do this as a way of avoiding having to think, or be changed.
 Instinctively they shy away from the realities of the problem that they're solving.

 Of course, if we pick up on what we talked about in the introduction.
-If we want to deliver the impossible, the first thing that we have to do is stop ignoring the bits that look like they might be impossible.
+If we want to deliver the impossible the first thing that we have to do is stop ignoring the bits that look like they might be impossible.

 In iterative, Agile, ways of doing project management there are lots of opportunities for the team and the team manager to spot the pirate ship.
 Typically, every day there's a "stand-up" meeting where the team talk about what they did the day before, what they're going to do today, and, most importantly, if there's anything blocking their progress.